Aiven-Open/klaw-docs/blog/2023/05/effortless-kafka-governance-making-life-easier-for-developers.md

 ### How to mitigate these problems?

-To ensure a fail-safe Kafka system, it is crucial to mitigate these challenges by implementing a robust governance platform.
+To ensure a fail-safe Apache Kafka system, it is crucial to mitigate these challenges by implementing a robust governance platform.
 This platform should encompass the following essential capabilities: